 KBTG is the tech arm of Thai bank KBank.
-Its mission is to help propel KBank with technologies, e.g. developing apps for the bank’s customers, ATM software, or the bank’s internal software.
+Its mission is to help propel KBank with technologies, e.g. developing end-user apps for the bank’s customers, ATM software, or the bank’s own internal tools and systems.

-Its premiere product is KPlus, KBank’s mobile banking app.
-KPlus is known for having nice UX, fast, and overall the best and the most reliable among Thai mobile banking apps.
+Its premiere product, KPlus, is KBank’s mobile banking app.
+KPlus is known for being the fastest and the most reliable among Thai mobile banking apps.

-As the bank’s retail customer, I think highly of KPlus - most of my banking is done through the app.
-Let’s just say it’s why I thought KBTG must have been really good at software engineering, and is a legitimate tech company owned by a bank.
+As a bank’s retail customer, I think (and still do) highly of KPlus - most of my banking is done through the app.
+Let’s just say it’s why I’d thought KBTG must have been really good at software engineering, and that it’s a legitimate tech company.

-This blog post will attempt to debunk that, using my 3-month real world experience, and why I had to leave there in a hurry.
+This blog post will attempt to debunk that, using my 3-month experience with the company, and why I had to leave there in a hurry.

 Note that this blog only represents my own view and experience, and there’s a high chance that KBTG still had some few competent people left working for them that I had not interacted with.

-I joined KBTG in Oct 2023 as a software engineer.
-My intuition during the interview with other KBTG employees raised a lot of red flags for me (I thought the interviewers seemed dumb technically).
+I joined KBTG in Oct 2023 as a full-time software engineer.
+My hunch during the interview with other KBTG employees raised a lot of red flags.
+For me personally, I thought the interviewers seemed and sounded dumb.

 But I accepted the offer any way.

-The first day was orientation, and one of senior executives welcomed us with some narcissistic theme that went something like:
+During the orientation which is the 1st day of employment, one of senior executives welcomed us with some what weird perspective that went something like:

-“.. we’re one of the best tech companies in the entire SE Asia.
-We now have 1.5k employees (or something), but we aim to recruit more people and pushed that count to 2500, so that we can be the best in SEA”..
+“At KBTG …. we’re one of the best tech companies in the SEA region.
+We now have 1.5k employees (or something), but we aim to recruit more and more people and push that count to 2500, so that we can be the best in SEA” ….

-A 65 year old senior executive at one of SEA’s best tech companies
+A 65 year old senior executive at a self-proclaimed member of SEA’s best tech companies, whatever that means.

-It’s like saying the Thai government is one of the best government in the world, simply because they employ up to 2 million people, or NK’s Korean People’s Army has the most combat poweress due to their towering number of personnel.
-(Coming back to think about it, I’d say this kind of thinking matches the speaker level of awareness)
+It’s like saying the Thai government is one of the best government in the world, simply because they employ up to 2 million people, or NK’s Korean People’s Army has the most fearsome combat poweress simply because their towering number of personnel.

-The fact that they thought adding people will get them closer to their goal of being at the top also sounds weird.
-Sure, if they only acquired competent people and not bozo engineers or managers.
+The fact that they thought adding people will get them closer to their goal of being at the top also sounds very weird.
+Sure, if they only acquired competent business people and engineers, and not some nepo kid bankers, bozo engineers, or incompetent mid-level managers.

-They also keep telling us new joiners that they only have “the best of the best” people working for them, that everyone here is incredibly talented, despite their bar being set very low.
+During the orientation they kept telling us new joiners that they only have “the best of the best” people in tech working for them, and that everyone here is incredibly talented.

-I also learned that the project we’re working has been developed by an outsourced company for 2 years already.
-In late 2023, around 25-30 SWEs were working on the product, which was still in beta.
+I also learned that the project we’re working had been developed by an outsourced company for 2 years already.
+In late 2023, a total of 25-30 SWEs were working on the product, which was still in beta and nowhere near being ready for production.

 Their code is super bad - it follows a very stupid interpretation of “Clean Architecture”, where they focused on the wrong part about the pattern (they did not even read the book).

 In short, it was not clean at all.
-The only clean part about the project’s code is code directories.
+The only clean part about the project’s code is code directories (folders).

 What’s worse than the stupid pattern is the outright buggy code written by the so-called “advanced” and senior KBTG devs.
 These devs don’t even know the difference between encoding and encryption.

 The code never cared about concurrency bug.
-After 2 yearts in development, no repositories had any databse transactional control code.
+After 2 years of development, there were still no repositories had any databse transactional control code.

 They cared so much about code coverage, yet they only wrote tests for happy cases.

-This results in bugs in every sprint demo, and I suspect most of them is due to the concurrency problems.
+This results in bugs in every sprint demo, most of them is due to the race conditions arising from neglect.

 Not code structure

-They are also obsessed with microservices.
-And I have yet to found another system that had done microservice this wrong.
+They are also obsessed with implementing microservices.
+I have yet to find another system that had done microservice this wrong.

-They some how managed to build microservice system without any of the usual benefits from the pattern.
+They some how managed to build microservice system without getting any of the usual benefits rewarded by implementing the pattern.

 They build highly coupled services, they always want to create new stupid useless services, and they did not at all care about problems in distributed systems.
 They never discuss read skew, write skew, mutexes, or consensus.